EveryVoiceTTS/common-voice-docs/docs/microservice.md

 ### `crond`
+This mircroservice was inspired by [Running cron jobs in a Docker Alpine container](https://devopsheaven.com/cron/docker/alpine/linux/2017/10/30/run-cron-docker-alpine.html).

 `crond`'s image is quite minimalist.
 It runs scripts under `/etc/periodic/*` using `run-parts`.
 Note that your scipts can't be `*.sh` since `run-parts` is capricious: